-e.
 Hiring of Family Members

-An employee's immediate family, specifically (spouse, parent, son/daughter, sibling, sibling in law, parent in law, child in law, step-parent, step child, nephew, niece, grandparent, grandchild, uncles and aunts) is not eligible for employment with XXX in any area over which an employee has administrative or supervisory responsibility or where an employee participates in the Hiring Committee.
+An employee's immediate family, specifically (spouse, parent, son/daughter, sibling in law, parent in law, child in law, step-parent, step child, nephew, niece, grandparent, grandchild, uncles and aunts) is not eligible for employment with <AGENCY> in any area over which an employee has administrative or supervisory responsibility or where an employee participates in the Hiring Committee.

-f.
 Applications from Former Employees

-Applications from former employees of XXX shall be accepted and past experience will be considered.
+Applications from former employees of <AGENCY> shall be accepted and past experience will be considered.
 However, past employment, in itself, does not provide additional entitlements.

-g.
 Confidentiality

-XXX is sensitive to privacy issues.
-The collection, use and disclosure of any personal information provided to XXX, in consideration for employment opportunities, will be used solely for such purpose.
-The personal information requested by XXX allows the Hiring Committee to evaluate applications for employment against opportunities in the organization, and communicate with candidates regarding the status of application.
-XXX will not sell or otherwise provide personal information to others.
+<AGENCY> is sensitive to privacy issues.
+The collection, use and disclosure of any personal information provided to <AGENCY>, in consideration for employment opportunities, will be used solely for such purpose.
+The personal information requested by <AGENCY> allows the Hiring Committee to evaluate applications for employment against opportunities in the organization, and communicate with candidates regarding the status of application. <AGENCY> will not sell or otherwise provide personal information to others.